-Several members who have private grade crossings on their properties have received letters and contracts to sign from railway companies regarding PRIVATE CROSSINGS on their properties.
-These letters are in response to the changes to Transport Canada’s Grade Crossings Regulations.
-These contracts outline the proposed maintenance work to be done by railway companies such as Canadian Pacific Railway and Canadian National Railway as well as the costs to be borne by the property owner, and the need for the property owner to purchase liability insurance by a specified compliance deadline.
+For example, over the last few months, several members who have private grade crossings on their properties have received contracts letters from railway companies that outline the work and maintenance required to bring their crossings into compliance with the GCRs.
+These contracts outline the proposed maintenance work to be done by railway companies as well as the costs to be borne by the property owner, and the need for the property owner to purchase liability insurance by a specified compliance deadline.

 - Typically, there is no formal agreement for construction and maintenance between the landowner and railway.